 With the UK’s traffic forecast to grow by up to 51% by 2050 (Department for Transport), city councils and transport authorities across the country must keep our cities accessible and traffic moving without impacting the environment.

 Our new award-winning traffic optimisation solution, Flowtack, does just that.
 Collating and analysing traffic data in real-time, Flowtack forecasts and optimises traffic flows at the network level, providing greater control to keep cities moving.
 As the world’s most sophisticated traffic management system, Flowtack is proven to improve traffic flow and reduce CO2 emissions.

 Data = Control

 Traffic sensors, apps and cars with satellite navigation are already collecting data across every city.
-The Flowtack tool is cloud-based software that is able to use this data to assess the traffic condition and control traffic lights at the network level to optimise the flow of traffic in and around the city.
+The Flowtack tool is a cloud-based software that is able to use this data to assess the traffic condition and control traffic lights at the network level to optimise the flow of traffic in and around the city.

 Every traffic light junction responds to data from an inductive loop detector embedded in the road.
 If the road is quiet, the loop detects a car approaching the junction and the lights turn green.